icssc/ZotMeal/README.md

 1. Clone the ZotMeal repository or your fork.
    `git clone https://github.com/icssc/ZotMeal.git`

+2. Download the correct version of node.
+   `nvm install 20.12.1` or `fnm install 20.12.1`

-2. Change your node version to the one specified in .nvmrc `nvm use` or `fnm use`
+3. Change your node version
+   `nvm use 20.12.1` or `fnm use 20.12.1`
-3. Navigate to the root directory and install the dependencies.
+4. Navigate to the root directory and install the dependencies.
    `cd ZotMeal && pnpm install`

-4. To start a local Postgres container database run the `docker compose up` in the root directory.
+5. To start a local Postgres container database run the `docker compose up` in the root directory.
    This will automatically set up and run a test database using docker.

-5. Create a .env based on the example given in `.env.development`
+6. Create a .env based on the example given in `.env.development`

-6. Run `pnpm db:push` to push the schema to the docker database.
+7. Run `pnpm db:push` to push the schema to the docker database.

-7. Start local development by running `pnpm dev` in `/apps/expo` and `pnpm dev` in `/apps/server` (or `turbo dev` in the root directory).
+8. Start local development by running `pnpm dev` in `/apps/expo` and `pnpm dev` in `/apps/server` (or `turbo dev` in the root directory).
    The tRPC procedures are available on <http://localhost:3000/><router.procedure\>?input={field: value}

    ```sh